 Students in the Environmental Sustainability Signature Program will be able to further take advantage of and enhance West Nottingham's status as a Maryland Association for Environmental and Outdoor Education (MAEOE) Certified Sustainable School.
 The certification shows that our community has made a commitment to and is carrying out a plan to reduce environmental impact as a school.
 Those in the Signature Program will have additional resources in West Nottingham's community partners, including Kilby Dairy Farm and the Cecil County Conservation Partnership.

-Click to learn more about environmental stewardship initiatives
+Click to learn more about environmental sustainability initiatives

-at West Nottingham and listen to the Student Environmental Council's podcast series, "The World Won't Wait: Conversation on Climate Change"
+at West Nottingham and listen to the Student Environmental Council's podcast series, podcast series, "The World Won't Wait: Conversation on Climate Change"

 to explore current issues in climate change and environmental conservation.

 - Environmental Science or Advanced Placement Environmental Science

 - Environmental Policy and Action

 - Four years of a world language or fluency in two languages

 - At least two seasons of Student Environmental Council (SEC)

 - Participate in experiential learning with community partners

 - Attend a summer program, two to seven weeks long